noahehall/theBookOfNoah/web_technoligies/core/backend-for-frontend/catchall.md

 			- jwt structure
 				- a '.' delimited string containing 3 parts
 				- head
-					- a Base64/Base64Url encoded stringified js object
+					- a Base64Url encoded stringified js object
 					- alg - algorithm used to sign the token
 					- typ - type of token
 				- body
-					- base64/base64Url encoded stringified js object
+					- base64Url encoded stringified js object
 					- pmay contain oauth specific members: iss, sub, auad, exp, iat, jti, etc
 				- signature
+					- used to verify if the token is valid/authentic
+					- consists of the body+head encrypted using any hash algorithm, e.g. sha256
-					- verification
+			- security logic
-		- encrypts payload as a base64(or other) kind of string which is set on responses and the browser attaches to future requests
+				- the creator of the jwt token creates a hash string of a the jwt head and body. this hash string is the signature
+				- on subsequent creates, the receiver of the jwt uses the signature to verify the head and body has not been tampered with
+					- the receiver has the private key, which is used to decrypt the signature to produce the original head and body
+					- if either has been tampered with, then it wont match the expected hash
+					- a hacker cannot create and send a new hash, as they dont have the private key

 			- more secure than cookies as cookies are plain text
 		- usually contain the following 'claims'
 			- scopes for authorization